History of Ivory Coast (1999–present): Post-civil war

 Presidential elections were held in Ivory Coast on 31 October 2020.
 The election, boycotted by the opposition, saw the reelection of incumbent Alassane Ouattara.
 Election monitors from ECOWAS had to travel by helicopter to reach Abidjan due to difficulties entering the city.
 Opposition supporters attacked several motorcades of pro-government figures, in some cases shooting at them, or setting vehicles on fire.
 Several people were also killed in clashes in Toumodi, as well as Tiébissou.

-On February 20, 2025, France officially handed over its sole military base in Ivory Coast to local authorities, marking a significant shift in their bilateral relations.
-This decision aligns with France's broader strategy to reduce its military footprint in West Africa, following similar withdrawals from countries like Chad, Senegal, Mali, Niger, and Burkina Faso.
-The base, previously home to the 43rd Marine Infantry Battalion (43rd BIMA), has been transferred to Ivorian control and renamed Camp Thomas d'Aquin Ouattara, in honor of the nation's first army chief.
-This move reflects Ivory Coast's growing emphasis on national sovereignty and the modernization of its armed forces.
+On February 20, 2025, France returned its sole military base in Ivory Coast to local Ivorian authorities.
 France had occupied the Port-Bouët military base for more than 50 years.